charleskoffler/clprolf/README.md

 "nature" => replace with "extends"
 "contracts" => replace with "implements"
 EVERYTHING ELSE IS IDENTICAL TO JAVA

+THE SIMOL COMPILER
+A compiler exists, written with Antlr4 in java, which start from a java 8 grammar(antlr4-grammars).
+The simol compiler parse simol code(.simo source files), and java code included(java 8).
+He stops when a syntax error is met, simol or java.
+It does not, actually, deal with semantic analysis of simol, nor java.
+Semantic analysis of simol is not so important, it's only about: rewo and information, checking is there are no methods. simu_rewo and simu_alfoc, it have to contain methods. with_compat, check if the type is an interface, and checks about presence of with_compat when needed The compiler generates java code, if all is ok.
+Then you have to use javac on the generated java code, in order to obtain executables with bytecode.

+SIMOL CODE EDITORS
+simol sources can be open with Eclipse and choosing open with java editor, or with notepad+++->java language, and so on.
+You can format the generated java code with Eclipse, for example, right clic on the java generated file, source, format.

 COMPATIBLE WITH EXISTING CONCEPTS
 Some simol concepts used can be compared finally with some existing concepts, like the concept of business logic.